bjoern-janson/adaptive-evolutionary-dynamics/historical_cases/scientific_method.md

 }
 \]

-provides a measurable hypothesis:

-Systems that develop mechanisms for improving their own discovery processes should exhibit accelerated expansion of reachable future transformations.
+is that systems which develop mechanisms for improving their own discovery processes should exhibit accelerated expansion of reachable future transformations.

-The scientific method represents one of the clearest known examples of this transition.
+The scientific method is one of the clearest historical examples of such a transition.